Nessa-v/Data-Analysis-projects/Analysing International Debt Statistics/README.md

 | Solomon Islands    | $8.6M            | $30.7M          | 355%           | High     |

 **Insights**:
-- These countries are **repaying far more than they borrow**, highlighting restricted credit access or debt distress.
+- These countries are **repaying far more than they borrow**, highlighting debt distress.
-- Most are **developing or small island nations**, with fragile economies and limited capital access.
+- Countries may be avoiding excessive borrowing to prevent being trapped in more debt, for example Turkmenistan with zero disbursement
 - Their low disbursement figures may be linked to factors such as political isolation, debt distress, high interest rates due to inflation or a preference for grants over loans by international lenders to prevent worsening debt distress.

 ---